 Some ostomy pouches have a comfort panel that will protect your partner’s skin.
 You can also use a cotton cover to prevent rubbing and, if you’re worried about your pouch coming adrift, an ostomy support belt (see above) will give you that extra layer of reassurance.
-You could also try a stoma cap, which is smaller, less noticeable, and designed to be worn for short periods.
+You could also try a stoma cap/plug, which is smaller, less noticeable, and designed to be worn for short periods.
 If you also have a hernia, you may find that wearing a specially designed support vest helps you to feel more secure.

 Ostomy intimacy knickers, which feature a discreet split crotch, give women ostomates extra stoma security, without having to compromise on style or sexiness!